Skip to main content

 Format

 Speakers begin by sharing their story and answering prepared questions sent in advance asked by our moderator.
-Sessions last approximately one hour and are currently on Zoom.
+Sessions last approximately one hour and are currently held in person or over Zoom depending on the chapter and speaker's location.

 Flexibility